 -

-- An Email Link button that creates an email containing a link to the article.
+- Email Link: Select to draft an email that contains a link to the current location.

 Creating wiki articles